vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 six-monthly cleaning) but if I cared about it, she recommended using a toothpaste with baking soda, such as the Arm and Hammer toothpaste, as that has more grittiness that can wear off the stains.

+## Subjective assessment

+### Good cooperativeness and very little pain

+During the probing and cleaning process, I didn't experience any pain, nor did I experience fatigue from keeping my mouth open.
+In general, I was able to open my mouth wide enough for the hygienist and didn't get any complaints or offers for a mouth prop.

+The lack of pain might reflect good gum health.
+The lack of fatigue from keeping my mouth open might be a result of some practice with widely opening my mouth that I did over the past week.

+The main source of discomfort was from the irrigation building up water in my mouth, some of which I ended up swallowing to address the discomfort.

+### Teeth feeling somewhat cleaner and lighter but no big effect

+While my teeth did feel a little cleaner and lighter, the effect didn't seem huge.